etoup/etoup/README.md

-Yii 2 Advanced Project Template
+etoup my first project
 ===============================

-Yii 2 Advanced Project Template is a skeleton [Yii 2](http://www.yiiframework.com/) application best for developing complex Web applications with multiple tiers.
+etoup is a skeleton [Yii 2](http://www.yiiframework.com/) application best for developing complex Web applications with multiple tiers.

 The template includes three tiers: front end, back end, and console, each of which